 Code Compliance

 Compliance with the 2018 Connecticut energy code based on 2015 IECC was measured using the MA-REC approach developed by NMR in Massachusetts.
 This approach uses energy modeling to develop a code compliance scoring system that is more calibrated to estimated energy consumption than a traditional prescriptive approach such as PNNL’s REScheck software.
 Unlike the PNNL approach, the MA-REC approach focuses only on code requirements that directly impact energy consumption.
 The methodology does not account for administrative or non-energy-related code requirements, and it does not consider the compliance path utilized by the builder.
-This methodology compares homes to the 2015 IECC prescriptive requirements, with Rhode Island amendments.
+This methodology compares homes to the 2015 IECC prescriptive requirements, with Connecticut amendments.
 Thus, the MA-REC approach does not account for trade-offs that may take place under the UA trade-off and performance paths for compliance.
 For this reason, it is possible that the MA-REC approach overstates the level of non-compliance and potential savings associated with homes that use the UA trade-off or performance paths for compliance.
 These paths allow for prescriptive non-compliance with certain measures assuming there are other measures that exceed the prescriptive requirements.
 The MA-REC approach does not attempt to address these complicating factors and this should be considered when reviewing the results associated with this methodology.

 The MA-REC approach utilizes REM/Rate energy consumption estimates to determine the relative importance of various code-related building components.
 The consumption estimates of individual measures are compared to the overall estimated consumption for a sample of homes to develop a detailed point system that is calibrated to overall estimated energy consumption.